erygh/Mopub-LineItemCreation/readme.md

 2. Create a new application
 3. Create new ad-units associated to the new application
 4. Create new order
-5. Now under this new order we have to create multiple line items, say 100 line items each with Rate of increments of $0.05.
+5. Now under this new order we have to create multiple line items, 170 in total if Prebid's auto granularity is used, with increments of $0.05.
 First with rate $0.05 , second with rate $0.10, third with $0.15 and so on.

 # Assumption
-Here we are assuming that we have to create multiple line items with same configuration and only chnage is the Rate value
+Here we are assuming that we have to create multiple line items with same configuration and only change is the Rate value

 # Solution
 1. Now we have to create the first line item in the sequence
 2. Open the developer toolbar of the Chrome browser
 3. Fill up the three step form of line item creation, enter priority, budget, **enter the Rate as 0.05**, daypart targeting, frequency caps, select ad-units, setup geo-targeting, connectivity, device and OS targetings, user targetings, keyword targetings.
+Please see https://community.pubmatic.com/display/IMOB/MoPub+ad+server+setup for a step-by-step guide.
 4. Now before clicking the Save button, clear the Network panel in the developer toolbar.
 5. Now click the Save button.
 6. If your action was successful then you will see many calls executing in the network panel.